amanchokshi/EMBERS/README.md

   <img src="./documentation/metadata-2.jpg" width="700" />
 </p>

-Using this information we can download the required metadata using `download-pointings.sh`.
+Using this information we can download the required metadata using `download_pointings.sh`.
 The site limits queries to approximately 200 per minute, which is why these steps were necessary.

 ```
 source download_pointings.sh 74 1252195218 1256688018